 It is also the right choice for you or your loved one if you do not have a supportive environment to return to after the detoxification process is over.
 While you are at the facility, you will have a structured environment that offers you support 24 hours a day.
 Each day, you will join the others in group therapy, and meet with a therapist in individual therapy sessions.

-This is where you will receive treatment with the behavioral therapies that is utilized to successfully treat hose with substance use disorders.
+This is where you will receive treatment with the behavioral therapies that is utilized to successfully treat those with substance use disorders.
 These programs may last for 30 days, but you may also decide to enter into a program that lasts longer.
 A professional will help you determine the type of treatment that is best for you or your loved one when you first arrive at the treatment center.

 The Outpatient Program